 Alcohol poisoning can be life-threatening and usually requires urgent medical treatment.

 Binge drinking is a common cause of alcohol poisoning.
-However, it can also occur accidentally, as when somebody unintentionally drinks alcohol-containing household products (much less common).
+However, it can also occur if somebody intentionally or unintentionally drinks alcohol-containing household products (much less common).

 Alcohol poisoning can cause drinkers to lose consciousness when their blood alcohol concentration reaches a certain level.